explodecomputer/pelotas_2015/whole_genome/README.md

     cd ~/pelotas_2015
     git pull

-If you wish to use pre-computed GRMs instead of recalculating them yourselves then see then copy them from the shared space:

-    cp /global/geneticepi/geno_hm3.grm* ~/wits/whole_genome/data/
-    cp /global/geneticepi/geno_metabochip.grm* ~/wits/whole_genome/data/

-Make sure that the QC'd phen file from the GWAS is available, i.e. run:
+Make sure that the QC'd phenotype and covariate file from the GWAS are available in `../../gwas/data`.
+If not run:

-    cd ~/wits/gwas/scripts/
+    cd ~/pelotas_2015/gwas/scripts/
     R --no-save < qc.R

-This will generate a the file `~/wits/gwas/data/phen.txt`.
+This will generate the files `~/pelotas_2015/gwas/data/phen.txt` and `~/pelotas_2015/gwas/data/covs.txt`.

 ## Exercises

-1. Construct the genetic relationship matrix using HM3 SNPs and metabochip SNPs
+1. Construct the genetic relationship matrix using the QC'd SNPs in the `geno_qc` data:

-        cd ~/wits/whole_genome/scripts
+        cd ~/pelotas_2015/whole_genome/scripts
         ./construct_grm.sh

+If this is running slowly then you can use pre-computed GRMs then copy the pre-computed GRM files from the shared space:

+	    cp /pelotas_data/whole_genome/geno_qc.grm* ~/pelotas_2015/whole_genome/data/

-2. What are the SNP heritabilities for each of the traits?
+2. Calculate SNP heritabilities with and without covariates.
+What are the SNP heritabilities for each of the traits and how do the estimates differ when covariates are not included?
 See `estimate_heritability.sh`

-3. Why is it important to make sure related individuals are not included in this analysis?
+3. We have now calculated a genetic relationship value for every pair of individuals.
+If the sample comprises only 'unrelated' individuals then each pair of individuals should have a genetic relationship less than 0.05 (and a relationship with themselves of approximately 1).
+We can use the `analyse_grm.R` script to read in the GRM files into R and plot the distribution of relationships.
+Why is it important to make sure that related individuals are not included in this analysis?

-4. Use BLUP to predict each of the three traits
+4. Perform bivariate analysis to calculate genetic correlations between each pair of traits.

-        ./prediction.sh

-5. Estimate the number of SNPs that influence the trait.
-See `prediction.R`
-6. Estimate the heritability fitting the metabochip GRM and whole genome HM3 GRM jointly.
 See `estimate_heritability.sh`.

-What can we infer from these results?
-7. Perform bivariate analysis to calculate genetic correlations between each pair of traits.
-See `estimate_heritability.sh`.
-8. Construct two GRMs, one using chromosomes 1-8 and another using 9-22.
+5. Construct two GRMs, one using chromosomes 1-8 and another using 9-22.
 Estimate the heritability of each GRM separately and both combined.
+Do this with and without covariates included.
 Is the sum of heritabilities for each chromosome the same as that for the entire genome?
+See `grm_partitioning.sh`.